-Store your Madras curry powder in a jar in a cool place out of direct sunlight.
-Use within 3 months.
+Store your Madras curry powder in an airtight jar in a cool place and out of direct sunlight.
+Use within 3 months before making another lot.

 Note: You could dry toast the peppercorns, cumin, coriander and fenugreek seeds before grinding and combining to release more flavours and aromas.
 See the grinding page for step-by-step info on this.
 (Link opens in new window)

-Note 2: Whilst regular table salt is perfectly fine to use, I do recommend using sea/rock/kosher salt, or flakes, as these are less processed and I think add better flavours to your homemade blends.
+Note 2: Whilst regular table salt is perfectly fine to use, I do recommend using a quality salt: sea/rock/flakes etc, as these are usually less processed and I think add better flavour to your homemade blends.

 Ingredient Note: When making your Madras powder, I usually recommend using as many whole ingredients as you can.
 If you don't have them all, substitute with pre-ground powders, but halve the amount the recipe says.
 For example, instead of 3 tablespoons of coriander seeds you would use 1½ tablespoons of pre-ground coriander.
 Reduce any others you don't have whole by half as well and stir in with the other pre-ground ingredients when making.